JordanEvans/Diego/README.md

 <p><a href="http://quoteunquoteapps.com/courierprime/">Courier Prime Font</a> Courier Prime is needed for correct formatting in viewing and exporting.</p>

+<h2>Two Example Scripts are included:</h2>
+Hansel And Gretal - Screenplay directly adapted from the original story.
+Salem - Sample piece of graphic novel.

 <h2>How To Use Diego</h2>
 <i>At this time the app is in development and only meant for testing.</i>